microsoft/AutoCrane/README.md

   - DataRepository: Asks VersionWatcher for new data versions, downloads locally, serves to cluster.
   - Get/Post Watchdog: A utility to get or post watchdog information.
   - VersionWatcher: Probes upstream sources for new app and data versions.
+  - TestWorkload: A program with a GET `/watchdog` endpoint which fails after you post to `/fail`.
   - WatchdogProber: Finds watchdog probe URLs by scanning pod annotations.
 Probes and updates watchdog status annotations/labels
   - WatchdogHealthz: Reads pod's watchdog annotations and provides a probe that succeeds/fails based on how long the pod has been in a healthy watchdog state.